springer12/simplisafe-python/README.md

 # Errors/Exceptions

-`simplipy` exposes two useful error types:
+`simplipy` exposes several useful error types:

 * `simplipy.errors.SimplipyError`: a base error that all other `simplipy` errors inherit from
+* `simplipy.errors.InvalidCredentialsError`: an error related to an invalid username/password combo
 * `simplipy.errors.RequestError`: an error related to HTTP requests that return something other than a `200` response code